 This is an old pet project of mine, to fill the gap in wargame supplies that still exist for 1/72 or 20mm ancient buildings.
 There s a large choice of terrain pieces in both 15mm and 25/28mm from several manufacturers nowadays, many of high quality, but so far very little if any is still available for 20mm.
 Of course there is much available for WWII, and Napoleonics, which are still the main period wargamers play in 1/72, but with the renaissance of ancients 1/72 plastics we're witnessing in recent years I would hope there will be the occasion to start to move also in this direction.
 Buildings like these can be used to represent the camp or a build up area in a conventional field battle game or play an even more central role in a skirmish or scenario game, for example by being the objective a player need to occupy and the other to defend.

-This page is meant to present the preliminary drawings I've done so far for 20mm ancient buildings and to offer everyone a chance to comment and criticize, so please feel free to send your feedback in, either directly to me at or by posting on the best list dedicated to wargaming with 20mm plastic: DBLCHM@yahoo.com
+This page is meant to present the preliminary drawings I've done so far for 20mm ancient buildings and to offer everyone a chance to comment and criticize, so please feel free to send your feedback in, either directly to me at or by posting on the best list dedicated to wargaming with 20mm plastic: DBLCHM@yahoo.com I doubt all these roughs may ever become actual models, and even if they do it will pass for sure a fairly long time before they are all released.
+Your opinions and preferences at this point will play a major part in determine what will go into production first!
+All models are meant to be cast in resin with small details and separate part in white metal. |

 The first series is Ancient 'Celtic' buildings, taking this at the largest possible meaning, covering La Tene and all contemporary related cultures, and suitable for pretty much any population living in all continental Europe from the bronze through the iron age.
 Some of these are more suitable to some geographic arear than others, some are later or earlier than others, while some are traditional solid all-round designs that were unchanged for centuries.
 Historically we can start with the most classic of all bronze age village building, a type of hut for which there is loads of artistic and archeological evidence, especially in the Italian peninsula, and which is a direct derivation of prehistoric huts: